Exponential periods and o-minimality: Definable manifolds

 Let $\mathrm{vol}(\cdot)$ denote the Lebesgue measure on $\R^n$. \begin{remark} Let us recall some basic measure-theoretic properties of a definable subset $X\subset\R^n$.
 By the Cell Decomposition Theorem, $X$ is a finite union of cells.
 As cells are locally closed, $X$ is a Borel set and in particular Lebesgue measurable.
-The topological boundary $\mathrm{bd}(X)$ is definable of dimension $\le d-1$.
-The Hausdorff dimension of $\mathrm{bd}(X)$ equals $\dim \mathrm{bd}(X)<d$, see the last paragraph on page 177~\cite{vdD:limitsets}.
-In particular, the $d$-dimensional Hausdorff measure of $\mathrm{bd}(X)$ vanishes.
-It is well-known that the $d$-dimensional Hausdorff measure coincides with the Lebesgue measure, so $\mathrm{vol}(\mathrm{bd}(X))=0$.
-It follows that if $X$ is bounded, then it is Jordan measurable with Jordan measure $\mathrm{vol}(X)$. \end{remark}
+The topological boundary $\mathrm{bd}(X)$ is definable of dimension $\le n-1$.
+The Hausdorff dimension of $\mathrm{bd}(X)$ equals $\dim \mathrm{bd}(X)<n$, see the last paragraph on page 177 of~\cite{vdD:limitsets}.
+In particular, the $n$-dimensional Hausdorff measure of $\mathrm{bd}(X)$ vanishes.
+It is well-known that the $n$-dimensional Hausdorff measure coincides with the Lebesgue measure, so $\mathrm{vol}(\mathrm{bd}(X))=0$.
+It follows from \cite[Theorem 8.50]{LaczkovichSos} that if $X$ is bounded, then $\mathrm{bd}(X)$ is Jordan measurable with Jordan measure zero.
+(See \cite[Chapter~3]{LaczkovichSos} for the definition and properties of the Jordan measure.)
+In particular, any bounded definable subset of $\R^n$ is Jordan measurable, with Jordan measure equal to $\mathrm{vol}(X)$, and has the same Jordan measure as its closure in $\R^n$ \cite[Theorems~3.7, 3.9, and Section 8.4]{LaczkovichSos}. \end{remark}